Enter your zip code to instantly compare electricity providers in Pennsylvania and switch online in minutes

 The Electricity Generation Customer Choice and Competition Act of 1996 set this plan in motion, beginning deregulation and splitting up existing energy monopolies.
 This bill included a schedule for a slow transition into deregulation, which gave one-third of the state's electrical consumers energy choice in 1999, with the rest following in 2000 and 2001.

 Energy deregulation separated public utilities from energy providers.
-In this new market, customers have the power to choose their energy provider based on rates and service plans.
+In this new market, customers have the power to choose their energy provider based on rates and energy usage patterns.
 Energy providers compete to attract consumers by offering the lowest rates and the most customer-centric services.

 Pennsylvania's market deregulation rolled out slowly over almost 15 years but has been one of the most successful deregulations in the country.

-Energy deregulation is beneficial to residents and business owners across Pennsylvania, but many don't understand or even know about it.
-At EnergyBot, we're dedicated to ensuring you see the power of energy choice and use it to save money on your monthly electric bills.
+While energy deregulation has the potential to bring immense benefit to residents and business owners across Pennsylvania, many don’t understand or even know about it.
+At EnergyBot, we’re dedicated to helping consumers understand the power of energy choice and using it to save money on your monthly electric bills.

 One crucial step in understanding energy deregulation is knowing the difference between public utilities and energy providers.
 In a deregulated energy market, each entity has different responsibilities.